 Congregation Sukkat Shalom is a small, yet vibrant, volunteer-run organization.
 Most events (including services) are led by community members.
 This year, we are happy to host a rabbinical student from Hebrew Union College.

-Congregation Sukkat Shalom welcomes the entire spectrum of our Jewish community and offers services (via Zoom), lifelong learning , social action opportunities, life cycle events and Tikkun Olam.
+Congregation Sukkat Shalom welcomes the entire spectrum of our Jewish community and offers services, both in person and via Zoom, lifelong learning , social action opportunities, life cycle events and Tikkun Olam.

 If you’re new to the community, please email us.